Hesperian Health Guides

 3. Place the end of the spatula that has 2 points onto the cervix and roll it in a full circle between your thumb and forefinger.

 As you roll the spatula, gently scrape a very thin layer of tissue off the cervix.
-This should not hurt the woman, but sometimes it is uncomfortable for her.
-It is normal for the cervix to bleed a little.
+Some people find it very uncomfortable or even painful to have this done, and the cervix often bleeds a little.
+Check with the person about how they are feeling.

 4. Wipe the spatula onto one end of the slide.